 Early Orthodontic Treatment in Centennial, CO

-What Are The Benefits of Children’s Orthodontics Evaluation?
+What Are The Benefits of Early Orthodontic Treatment?

-Early evaluation provides timely detection of problems and greater opportunities for more effective treatment.
+Centennial Early orthodontic evaluation provides timely detection of problems and greater opportunities for more effective treatment.
 Prudent intervention guides growth and development, preventing serious problems later.
-When orthodontic intervention is not necessary, an orthodontist can carefully monitor growth and development and begin treatment when it is ideal.
+Some of the most direct results of interceptive treatment are:

-• Creating room for crowded, erupting teeth
+• Creating room for crowded, erupting teeth.

-• Creating facial symmetry by influencing jaw growth
+• Creating facial symmetry by influencing jaw growth.

-• Reducing the risk of trauma to protruding front teeth
+• Reducing the risk of trauma to protruding front teeth.

-• Preserving space for unerupted teeth
+• Preserving space for unerupted teeth.

-• Reducing the need for tooth removal
+• Reducing the need for a tooth removal.

-• Reducing treatment time with braces
+• Reducing treatment time with braces.

-Orthodontics is not merely for improving the aesthetics of the smile; Centennial orthodontic treatment improves bad bites (malocclusions).
+Orthodontics is not merely for improving the esthetics of the smile; Centennial orthodontic treatment improves bad bites (malocclusions).
 Malocclusions occur as a result of tooth or jaw misalignment.
 Malocclusions affect the way you smile, chew, clean your teeth or feel about your smile.

 According to studies by the American Association of Orthodontists, untreated malocclusions can result in a variety of problems:

-• Crowded teeth are more difficult to properly brush and floss, which may contribute to tooth decay and/or gum disease.
+• Crowded teeth are more difficult to brush properly and floss, which may contribute to tooth decay and/or gum disease.

 • Protruding teeth are more susceptible to accidental chipping.